ZCK12/CSharpLearning/01-CSharp-Basics/Chapter Overview and Tasks.md

 **Task 7**: Experiment with arithmetic operators by creating a [[Console Calculator|simple calculator that can perform addition, subtraction, multiplication, and division]].

-**Task 8**: Use relational and logical operators in a program that checks if a user is eligible to vote (age should be greater than or equal to 18 and nationality should be of a certain country).
+**Task 8**: Use relational and logical operators in a [[Voting Eligibility Program|program that checks if a user is eligible to vote]] (age should be greater than or equal to 18 and nationality should be of a certain country).

-### Projects

-Let's solidify the basics with a project.

-**Task 9**: Build a console application that takes user input and performs various operations based on that input.
-For instance, a simple expense tracker where users can add expenses and incomes and see their balance.